|

 A & H dolls, which are

-A & H Marcie dolls, The Doll of Destiny, 12" tall, all hard
+A & H The Doll of Destiny is a Donna doll 12", all hard

 plastic, head turning walkers, mohair wig, sleep eyes with molded